bitwarden/passwordless-docs/src/guide/errors.md

 When you call the `/register/token` endpoint, either remove the `attestation` property or change the value to be `"none"`.

-### max_users_reached
+### max_users_exceeded

-You'll receive this error when you try to create a new user but have reached the maximum number of users for your plan.
-[Learn more](https://bitwarden.com/products/passwordless/).
+You'll receive this error when you try to create a new user, but have reached the maximum number of users for your plan.

+An existing user will still be able to add additional credentials.

+You can learn more [here](https://bitwarden.com/products/passwordless/).